-The batch operation feature of COS allows you to manipulate objects in a bucket in batches.
+The batch operation feature of COS allows you to implement large-scale batch operations on objects in the bucket.
 Currently, you can perform the following batch operations:

-You can put the needed objects in an inventory file, which can come from the inventory report generated by the inventory feature (you need to enable the inventory feature first) or be created in the specified format on your own.
-The batch operation feature can operate on the objects in batches based on this inventory file.
-For more information, please see Batch Operation Overview.
+You can put objects to be operated on in an inventory file, which is based on the inventory report generated by the inventory feature (you need to enable Inventory feature first), or you can create one in the specified format.
+COS batch operation will operate on the objects in batches based on this inventory file.
+For more information, see Overview.

-- Log in to the COS Console and click Batch Operation on the left sidebar to enter the batch operation job management page.
+Log into the COS Console and click Batch Operation on the left sidebar to enter the batch operation management page.

-- Click Create Job to start creating a batch operation job.
-The main configuration items are described as follows.
+Click Create Job to start creating a batch operation job.
+Configuration items are described as follows.

-- Job Region: Select a region for the job to be created.
-The task region should be the same as the bucket region where the objects pending operations in your inventory reside; otherwise, the job would fail.
-The Chengdu and Chongqing regions are currently in beta test.
+Job Region: Select a region for the job to be created.
+The job region should be the same as the bucket region of the objects to be operated on in your inventory file, otherwise the job will fail. *Chengdu and Chongqing regions are currently in beta test.

-- Inventory Format: Select a format for the inventory objects as needed.
+Inventory Format: Select a format for the inventory objects.
 There are two formats:

-Inventory Format Field Configuration Instructions COS inventory report - Please select this format if the inventory file comes from an inventory report generated by the inventory feature CSV Ignore Placeholder field, which can be used when your inventory file contains irregular fields Bucket Bucket name Key Name of an object in a bucket.
-If CSV file format is used, the object name is URL-encoded and must be decoded before it can be used VersionId Object version ID.
+Inventory Format Field Configuration Instructions COS inventory report Please select this if the inventory file comes from an inventory report generated by the inventory feature CSV Ignore Placeholder field, which can be used when your inventory file contains irregular fields Bucket Bucket name Key Name of an object in a bucket.
+If CSV file format is used, the object name is URL-encoded and must be decoded before use VersionId Object version ID.
 If versioning is enabled for the bucket, COS assigns a version number to the objects added to the bucket.
-If you want to use an object version other than the latest version, you can select a version ID that contains an inventory object
+If you do not want to use the latest object version, you can select a version ID that contains the inventory object

 directory/manifest.csv, respectively.
 For example, if you have an inventory stored in the